Night of the Bloody Apes (film): Production

-Rene Cardona directed the film in 1968 and coauthored the script with his son Rene Cardona Jr.
+The film is a remake of the director's own 1962 film Doctor of Doom (Las Luchadoras contra el medico asesino), the first in a series of films blending elements of the lucha libre and horror genres.
+Both films' plots concern a mad scientist who transplants a gorilla's heart into his dying son, saving his life but transforming him into a monstrous, ape-like creature who embarks on a rape and murder spree.
+But the plot of Night of the Bloody Apes does not have the character of the female wrestler bringing the ape-man to justice — rather, she has a much less pronounced role in the plot.

+Shooting took place on-location in Mexico City and at Estudios Churubusco.

+The filmmakers shot alternate nude scenes for the film's international release.
+When it was purchased by American distributor Jerald Intrator, he further added inserts of graphic violence and gore to better suit the film's grindhouse audience, including stock footage of a real heart transplant.

 Release

 The film was theatrically released in Mexico in 1969, and in 1972 in the United States.
-The Italian theatrical poster credits the director under the name of Richard Green.

 Because of its scenes of rape and violence, the film has been rated C in Mexico, R in Australia and the United States; in the United Kingdom it was rated X before being banned until 1999 and then restricted again to audiences over 18.

 Home media

 The film was released on DVD by Film 2000 on July 22, 2002.
 On April 1 that same year, it was released by Image Entertainment as part of the 4-disc Beauties & Beasts box set.
 In 2006, it was released twice by BCI as part of a multi-disc set on August 8 and 22.
 On March 26, 2007, it was released by Redemption.
 BCI re-released the film on March 4, 2008 as part of the 4-disc Crypt of Terror: Horror from South of the Border movie pack.
 It was last released by VCI Video on July 15, 2014.
+In 2021, VCI release the film on a double-set Blu-Ray with Doctor of Doom.